spire-signpost/development/node/apps/node-todos-api/Readme.md

   * modify package.json for start script and engines
   * test deploy to Heroku

-#### v1.0 - test api route and function - PATCH route with parameter
+#### v1.0 - add route and tests for Todo API - PATCH route with parameter
   * add lodash js utility library
   * add PATCH route with params
   * check and validate required params - pick only required params for body